Bithack/principia/README.md

 =========
 Principia is a sandbox physics game originally released in November 2013.
 It is the successor to the Android hit game "Apparatus".

 The project can be built on Windows, Linux, Android or iOS.
 The iOS version lags behind and lacks a lot of UI.
-The Android version is outdated and probably needs some work to compile.

-Compilation on Windows and Linux should be easy, see further below.

 NOTE!
 Mote documentation and resources will come.